xsuite/xsuite/docs/match_twiss_params.rst

-The Xtrack Line class provides a match method that allows to match the twiss parameters of a to adjust knobs attached to the line in order to obtain desired values in the twiss results (see also :meth:`xtrack.Line.match`).
+The Xtrack Line class provides a match method that allows to match the twiss parameters of a to adjust knobs attached to the line in order to obtain desired values in the twiss results.
 This feature is illustrated in the following examples.

 .. contents:: Table of Contents
     :depth: 3